 Every morning, nature gently opens the curtains to welcome a brand new day.
 The sun pierces through the dark veil of night.
 The birds begin to sing.
 Sunlight floods the cascading landscapes.
 Each morning symbolizes a new chapter of life – another chance to get it right.

 According to various indigenous tribes and religions, such as the Advaita philosophy of Hindu tradition, mornings are considered auspicious.
 It has a unique, energetic element to it which makes it a powerful time to delve to the inner self and attend to any heart-centered goals.
 It is also seen as an opportune time to get centered and connect with our purpose.

 How many of us grasp the sacredness of this time of the day?
 According to the life expectancy reports by the World Health Organization (WHO), you’ll wake up on about 25,000 mornings.
 If you’re like most people, you’ll probably spend most of those mornings on mundane things like brushing your teeth, grabbing a coffee and a quick bite to eat, reading or watching the news, and getting dressed up for work.
-This is the modus operandi for the majority of people in our contemporary times.
+This is the modus operandi for the majority of people.

 With each passing day, those habits are cemented into our way of being, and we stop questioning whether or not there are smarter or healthier ways to do things.
 The results that we experience in life are seldom due to one single act, but the amalgamation of consistent daily routines that we choose to adhere to.
 Most people don’t realize the impact that their morning routine has on the rest of their day, and subsequently, on their life.